adrika-mandal-tech/calculate-ai/README.md

-# AdvMATH.ai - Problem Solver
+# AdvMATH.ai - Math Problem Solver

 A comprehensive AI-powered web platform that solves engineering problem with step-by-step solutions, automatic visualization, and multi-method validation.
 Combines the reliability of Casio ClassWiz, intelligence of Mathway, and precision of MATLAB.